JLo Is A Muscle Machine In Black Satin Leggings & Tank Showing Her Mind-Blowing Body

 Thank you @dallascowboys & @cowboysfit for a great workout! #repost @arod ・・・ Big thank you to my good buddy Jerry Jones and the @dallascowboys for treating us to an amazing workout.
 We appreciate the hospitality and privilege of using your tremendous facility.
 If you want to see more of our workout regimen, sign up to @fitplan_app.

 It looks like the dancing has paid off.
 Lopez continues to fly the flag for age-defying looks, although she is not alone in Hollywood.
-Friends star Jennifer Aniston is doing similar at the age of 50, with actress Kate Beckinsale also noted for her youthful looks.
+Friends star Jennifer Aniston is doing similar at the age of 50, while actress Kate Beckinsale is also noted for her youthful looks.

 Fans wishing to see more of JLo should follow the singer’s Instagram.